wyatt8740/flashplayer-nomenubars/README.md

 make
 make install
 ```
+will put the library in `$INSTDIR/lib` and `flashplayer_nomenu` in
+`$INSTDIR/bin`. $INSTDIR defaults to `/usr/local`.
-will put the library in `~/lib`.
-To change the install path, edit the Makefile.
+To change the install path, edit the Makefile or run
+`make install INSTDIR=/path/to/install`.
-Then, you can run flash, either with `flashplayer_nomenu.sh` (a wrapper script;
+Then, you can run flash, either with `flashplayer_nomenu` (a wrapper script;
 treat it like invoking `flashplayer` from the CLI normally) or manually with:

 ```
-LD_PRELOAD=$HOME/lib/flash_nomenus_override.so flashplayer [args]
+LD_PRELOAD=/path/to/lib/flash_nomenus_override.so flashplayer [args]
 ```

+Do note that the script assumes `flashplayer` is the name of your projector
+binary, and that it is in a directory in your $PATH variable.

 Ignore the console warnings about stuff like `invalid (NULL) pointer instance`;
 this is a side-effect of the library stub and shouldn't impact the ability to
 play flash files.
+Or add `2>/dev/null` to the beginning of the line in the
+script that invokes the player to hide the warning messages.

 Either pass the .swf as a command-line argument, or use
 `ctrl-O` to open one after launching the player.

 ### A few details (what I learned doing this)